Terms used:

 A short program to music a maximum of two minutes 50 second in length containing the list of elements announced by the ISU for the current season:

-• Intersection element: triangle intersection: Point of Intersection is required
+- Intersection element: angled intersection: Point of Intersection is required

-• Move element: all skaters must execute the same fm, a second fm is permitted only as part of a feature, different feet are permitted
+- Move element: if using a group D feature, the block feature is required, all skaters must start in the same fm, a second fm is permitted only as part of a feature, different feet are permitted

-• No hold element: Additional Feature step sequence is required.
-Maximum NHEB will be called (Features are not required)
+- No hold element: must be one Closed Block.
+Additional Feature step sequence is required.
+Maximum NHEB will be called (Features are not permitted)

 Free Program

-• Intersection #1 – Additional Feature Point of Intersection will be called
+- Intersection #1 – Additional Feature Point of Intersection will be called if included

-• Intersection #2 – Must include a movement at the axis of intersection other than the Additional Feature (pi rotation).
+- Intersection #2 – Must include a movement at the axis of intersection other than the Additional Feature (pi rotation) (individual fe.fm, pair fe/fm, rotations).
 A maximum of Point of Intersection Base (piB) will be called.

-• Move element: Max four different fm’s, only two different fms permitted at the same time
+- Move element: Max four different fm’s, only two different fms permitted at the same time.
+If using a group D feature, the Block Feature is not permitted.

 These are basic requirements.
 See current ISU Communications for more detailed information pertaining to the Senior Synchronized Skating Short and Free Programs.